OADA/node-jwks-utils/README.md

 node-jwks-utils
 ===============

+*THIS LIBRARY IS DEPRECATED.
+WE USE OADA-CERTS NOW INSTEAD.*

 A set of useful tools when working with [JSON Web Key (JWK)][JWK] and [JSON Web Key Set (JWKs)][JWKs].